Jack Howe Memorial Tournament

 The faculty, staff, students, and alumni of the California State University, Long Beach cordially invite you to attend the 20th Jack Howe Memorial, hosted by the CSU, Long “Beach Forensics” Program on Saturday September 30– Sunday October 1, 2017.
 As in past years, we will offer Parliamentary, Policy, Public Forum, congressional, and L-D Debate in addition to the eleven CHSSA Individual Events.
 We are also pleased to announce that we are offer qualifying final-round bids to the Tournament of Champions in both Policy and Public Forum debate!

 1. NO Personal Checks!
-Only Cash, Cashier's check, Money Order, or electronic payment will be available
+Cash, Cashier's check, Money Order, Institution checks (MUST BE MAILED a week prior to tournament), or electronic payment will be available.
+E-payments by credit card will have a 2.75 service charge.

 2. If there were returned checks from last year it will be added to your registration.